-29. APPLICABLE LAW; ARBITRATION.
+29. APPLICABLE LAW AND ARBITRATION.

-(a) THIS AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE DOMESTIC LAWS OF THE STATE OF TEXAS WITHOUT GIVING EFFECT TO ANY CHOICE OR CONFLICT OF LAW PROVISION OR RULE (WHETHER OF THE STATE OF TEXAS OR ANY OTHER JURISDICTION) THAT WOULD CAUSE THE APPLICATION OF THE LAWS OF ANY JURISDICTION OTHER THAN THE STATE OF TEXAS.
+(a) APPLICABLE LAW.
+THIS AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE DOMESTIC LAWS OF THE STATE OF TEXAS WITHOUT GIVING EFFECT TO ANY CHOICE OR CONFLICT OF LAW PROVISION OR RULE (WHETHER OF THE STATE OF TEXAS OR ANY OTHER JURISDICTION) THAT WOULD CAUSE THE APPLICATION OF THE LAWS OF ANY JURISDICTION OTHER THAN THE STATE OF TEXAS.

-(b) Any dispute arising under this Agreement shall be resolved pursuant to the following:
+(b) ARBITRATION.
+Any dispute arising under this Agreement shall be resolved pursuant to the following:

 (i) Any party has the right to request the other to meet to discuss a dispute.
-The party requesting the meeting will give at least 10 business days notice in writing of the subject it wishes to discuss, provide a written statement of the dispute, and designate an officer of the company with complete power to resolve the dispute to attend the meeting.
-Within three business days after receipt of such request, the party receiving the request will provide a responsive written statement and will designate an officer of the company who will attend the meeting with complete power to resolve the dispute.
+The Party requesting the meeting will give at least 10 business days notice in writing of the subject it wishes to discuss, provide a written statement of the dispute, and designate an officer of the company with complete power to resolve the dispute to attend the meeting.
+Within three business days after receipt of such request, the Party receiving the request will provide a responsive written statement and will designate an officer of the company who will attend the meeting with complete power to resolve the dispute.

 (ii) If the meeting fails to resolve the dispute by a signed agreement among the officers, the dispute shall be submitted for non-appealable, binding arbitration.
-The parties agree that an officer with authority to resolve the dispute for each entity shall attend the arbitration.
-The arbitrator chosen from the arbitrators available through Judicial Arbitration & Mediation Services, Inc. ("JAMS") shall be the arbitrator unless the parties agree on a substitute arbitrator.
-Unless otherwise agreed by the parties, the arbitrator shall be a person with at least eight years of professional experience in the natural gas industry or the judiciary and who is not, and within the previous five years has not been, an employee or independent contractor of either Seller or Buyer (or any affiliate thereof), and does not have a direct or indirect interest in either Seller or Buyer (or any affiliate thereof) or the subject matter of the arbitration.
+The Parties agree that an officer with authority to resolve the dispute for each entity shall attend the arbitration.
+The arbitrator chosen from the arbitrators available through Judicial Arbitration & Mediation Services, Inc. ("JAMS") shall be the arbitrator unless the Parties agree on a substitute arbitrator.
+Unless otherwise agreed by the Pparties, the arbitrator shall be a person with at least eight years of professional experience in the natural gas industry or the judiciary and who is not, and within the previous five years has not been, an employee or independent contractor of either Contractor or Customer (or any affiliate thereof), and does not have a direct or indirect interest in either Contractor or Customer (or any affiliate thereof) or the subject matter of the arbitration.

-(iii) The parties agree to make discovery and disclosure of all matters relevant to the dispute to the extent and in the manner provided by the Federal Rules of Civil Procedure.
+(iii) The Parties agree to make discovery and disclosure of all matters relevant to the dispute to the extent and in the manner provided by the Federal Rules of Civil Procedure.
 The arbitrator will rule on all requests for discovery and disclosure and discovery shall be completed within 90 days of the date of the first notice pursuant to Section 29 (b)(i).
 The arbitrator shall follow the statutes and decisions of the substantive law of the state of Texas relevant to the subject.
 The arbitrator's powers shall be limited to enforcement of this Agreement as to the issues raised by the parties, and shall not include tort claims or the power to award punitive damages.
-The arbitrator shall not have the authority or power to alter, amend or modify any of the terms and conditions of the agreement of the parties.
+The arbitrator shall not have the authority or power to alter, amend or modify any of the terms and conditions of this Agreement.
 The arbitrator shall issue a final ruling within 180 days of the date of the first notice pursuant to Section 29 (b)(i).